Blohm & Voss BV 138: Development

 During the early 1930s, the Blohm & Voss shipbuilding company in Hamburg was suffering financial hardship due to a prolonged downturn in orders amid the Great Depression affecting global demand; company officials opted to diversify via the creation of a new subsidiary company, Hamburger Flugzeugbau, which specialised in the design and manufacture of aircraft.
 The BV 138, which was originally designated as the Ha 138, originated out of the new company's interest in creating its first flying boat; the endeavour was considered a natural fit for the firm, being owned by a shipbuilding company meant that many staff already had good knowledge of the maritime environment and suitable construction practices thereof, while the company's main complex was sited on the Elbe, permitting direct access to a large body of water.

 Design studies into various configuration were performed; one, referred to as P.12, was selected for further development as a long range reconnaissance aircraft.
 In terms of its general configuration, it had a relatively short hull, a high-mounted wing that incorporated not only a pair of engines but also floats, and twin boom tail unit.
 During early 1935, a mock-up of the design was completed; shortly thereafter, an initial order calling for the construction of three prototypes was placed.
-Originally, each of these prototypes was powered by a different pair of engines, each to be capable of providing around 1,000hp; however, due to engine difficulties, the aircraft was redesigned into a trimotor with the new third engine being positioned above the centre of the wing.
-In this guise, the aircraft was powered by an arrangement of three Junkers Jumo 205 diesel engines, each capable of 650hp.
+Originally, each of these prototypes was powered by a different pair of engines, each to be capable of providing around 1,000 hp; however, due to engine difficulties, the aircraft was redesigned into a trimotor with the new third engine being positioned above the centre of the wing.
+In this guise, the aircraft was powered by an arrangement of three Junkers Jumo 205 diesel engines, each capable of 650 hp.